great-expectations/great_expectations/docs/guides/tutorials/getting_started.rst

 Welcome to Great Expectations!
 This tutorial will help you set up your first local deployment of Great Expectations that contains a small Expectation Suite to validate some sample data.
 We'll also introduce important concepts, with links to detailed material you can dig into later.

-The tutorial will walk you throw the following steps:
+The tutorial will walk you through the following steps:

 #.
 First, we will introduce you to the data and help you initialize a **Data Context**.
 #.
 Then you will learn how to configure a **Datasource** to connect to your data.